 1. Maintaining *the quilt*

 I used to be super particular about my “quilt” and will hold back posting something I would have liked to share because it doesn’t complement the surrounding photos.
 If you don’t work in social media or aren’t a blogger, you probably think that sounds insane.
 So, I recently decided to care a little less and post what I love, regardless of how it looks in my feed.
-Studies found there’s zero difference. 🙂 So as an update from when I first wrote this post a year or so ago– I’m actually using Mosaico which is free!
+Studies found there’s zero difference. 🙂 So as an update from when I first wrote this post a year or so ago– I’m no longer using Planoly… I’m using Mosaico to schedule posts, which is free!